-The answer is simple.
-The Dumbbell deadlift will improve your grip strength and increase the engagement of your lats, scapular and your unilateral control much more effectively than a barbell deadlift will do.
+The dumbbell deadlift will improve your grip strength and increase the engagement of your lats, scapular, and your unilateral control much more effectively than the barbell deadlift.

-There are actually two types of dumbbell deadlift; the stiff leg and the classic.
-This tutorial will talk you through the right method of doing both these variants.
+There are actually two types of dumbbell deadlifts: the stiff leg and the classic.
+This tutorial will talk you through the right method of doing both of these variants.

 To really ensure you're working your muscles as hard as possible, choose a heavy weight that you are comfortable with.
 You will not be able to lift as much with dumbbells as you can with a barbell.
 You should bear this in mind when choosing your weights.

-You need plenty of room when undertaking the dumbbell deadlift; this means 3 or 4 feet of space all around you.
-Of course, because you are doing this exercise with dumbbells it is possible to undertake this exercise virtually any where.
+You need plenty of room when undertaking the dumbbell deadlift; this means 3-4 feet of space all around you.
+But, since you're doing this exercise with dumbbells, you can do it virtually anywhere.

 - Step 1: Spinal alignment is very important in this exercise.
-You need to start with your feet shoulder width apart.
-You need to be relaxed and stood straight; not leaning forward or back while your weight is evenly balanced.
+You need to start with your feet shoulder-width apart.
+You need to be relaxed and stand straight, not leaning forward or back, while your weight is evenly balanced.

 - Step 2: Bend down and position the dumbbells on each side of you.
 The grip should be in line with the middle of your foot.
 This will ensure the weight is distributed evenly through the center of your foot.